Skip to content

 return {

-inst: (inv_vols[inst] / total_weight) * self.portfolio_risk_budget
+sleeve: (inv_vols[sleeve] / total_weight) * self.portfolio_risk_budget

-for inst in active_instruments
+for sleeve in active_sleeves

 }